joaopinheiro10/TinderQuiz/README.md

 ## Project:
-The idea was to produce a small chat, in which the participants answered a set of questions and in the end, depending on the result, they may or may not find their match, the idea is to find someone who matches with interest in the same areas.
+The idea was to produce a small chat, in which the participants answered a set of questions and in the end, depending on the result, they may or may not find their match, the idea is to find someone who matches within a range of correct answers.

 ### Development: